Ngozi Fulani

-Ngozi Fulani (born Marlene Headley) is a British charity executive who served as chief executive officer of the registered charity Sistah Space.
+Ngozi Fulani (born Marlene Headley) is a British former charity executive who served as chief executive officer of the registered charity Sistah Space.

 Early life and education

 Fulani was born in Harlesden, and grew up in Kilburn, London, where she attended South Kilburn High School.
 Her parents were immigrants from Barbados.
 Her mother, a nurse, and her father, a British Rail worker, had come to London from the Caribbean in the 1950s as part of the Windrush generation.
 She has six siblings.

 At the age of 18, she moved to Hackney to attend college, and later earned a Bachelor's degree and a Master's degree in African studies from SOAS University of London.

 Career

 Fulani worked as a marriage registrar in Hackney and felt driven to train as an independent domestic violence advocate.
-Fulani has been involved in anti-racism since being taught African Studies by majority white lecturers at SOAS from 1996-1999, saying "It was at this point I realised how much trouble we were in and how far we had to go" and "Nothing has changed.
-It's just different.
-The racism is just as intense, the hate is still there.
-I keep my truth."

 In 2015 Fulani founded Sistah Space, described as a "community-based nonprofit initiative created to bridge the gap in domestic abuse services for African heritage women and girls".
 The charity is the only one of its kind in the United Kingdom that is focused solely on supporting women and girls of African heritage.